wisdommen/IPLMS/README.md

   Explanation: Because of the time constrain, I decided not to implement any further about user group.
 I will finish them in the future.
 Such as add user group, modify user group and block user group.

+- More things are addressed in the journal under doc folder